-US$1 million deal for Penhalonga gold project
+US$1 million deal for Penhalonga Gold Project

 AFRICAN lithium developer, Prospect Resources, which is seeking to extract value from its non-core assets, has granted Luzich Resources an option to buy Penhalonga Gold Project for US$1 million.

-Prospect Resources, which is presently developing its Arcadia lithium mining project near Harare, announced the development in a recent statement. said:
+Prospect Resources, which is developing its Arcadia lithium mining project near Harare, announced the development in a recent statement.

-“The company is pleased to announce that in line with its strategy to extract value from non-core assets, it has entered into a binding term sheet with Luzich Resources (Africa) LLC, an affiliate of Luzich Partners LLC, whereby Luzich has acquired an option to buy 100 percent of the company’s Penhalonga Gold Project for US$1 million.”
+“The company is pleased to announce that in line with its strategy to extract value from non-core assets, it has entered into a binding term sheet with Luzich Resources (Africa) LLC, an affiliate of Luzich Partners LLC, whereby Luzich has acquired an option to buy 100 percent of the company’s Penhalonga Gold Project for US$1 million,” it said.

+Luzich is a North American multi-strategy private investment company that was formed in 2013, based in Las Vegas.

 Prospect Resources managing director, Mr Sam Hosack, said: “It is good news to see a North American investor of Luzich Partners’ status investing in Zimbabwe.
 It is further evidence that Zimbabwe is becoming an attractive international investment destination”.